We take your privacy very seriously and will always treat your personal details with the utmost care, holding them safely and securely.

 The meaning of some terms that we use in this privacy notice:

-Automated decision making means a process where we make decisions about you, such as your suitability for a product, using a computer based and automated system without a person being involved in making that decision (at least first time around).
+Automated decision making means a process where we make decisions about you, such as your suitability for a product, without a person being involved.

-Profiling means any form of automated processing of your personal information to evaluate certain personal aspects about you, such as to analyse or predict aspects concerning your economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Profiling means any form of processing without human involvement of your personal data to understand your economic situation, health, personal preferences, interests, reliability, behaviour, location, or movements.

-Process or processing includes everything we do with your personal information from its collection, right through to its destruction or deletion when we no longer need it.
-This includes for instance collecting it (from you), obtaining it (from other organisations), using, sharing, storing, retaining, deleting, destroying, transferring it overseas.
+Process or processing includes everything we do with your personal data from its collection, right through to its destruction or deletion when we no longer need it.
+This includes collecting it (from you), obtaining it (from other organisations), using, sharing, storing, retaining, deleting, destroying or if applicable transferring it overseas.